Fixing MS Access Object Dependencies Not Working or Missing Issue!

 How Do You Determine Object Dependency In Access 2016

-Steps 1: starts the Object Dependencies Pane
+Step 1: starts the Object Dependencies Pane

-At first open the object, of which you want to check the dependency.
+First open the object, of which you want to check the dependency.

-Note: in case of tables, you can also get this option from the Table tab in the ribbon.
+Note: in the case of tables, you can also get this option from the Table tab in the ribbon.

 starts the Object Dependencies Pane 1